kodethon/Docs/source/problems/overview.rst

     If you choose to use a reference program, the uploaded file(s) will be stored here

 - .snapshots/
-    The snapshots folder is where all student submissions are stored.
+    The snapshots folder is where all submissions are stored.

 - submission/
     The submission folder can optionally contain a mock submission that can be used to test grading.

 - .submissions/
-    The submissions folder is where a student's latest submission will be stored.
+    The hidden submissions folder is where the latest submissions will be stored.
     Inside each submission folder will be the submitted files along with an output file with your test script's output.

 Custom